 (5th Cir.); (E.D.
 Tex.) – Obtained affirmance of dismissal of RICO, conspiracy, tortious interference, and defamation claims against local newspaper and its employees and owner

 (Tex.
-App.) – Secured dismissal of libel claims by prominent anti-vaccine activist against U.K.-based medical journal and investigative reporter
+App.) – Secured dismissal of libel claims by prominent anti-vaccine activist against U.K.-based medical journal and award-winning investigative reporter

 (W.D.
 Tex.) — Represented a major media company in a dispute relating to on-line database search technology; obtained complete dismissal of all claims with prejudice